 This is only relevant if you intend to make a claim against your employer.
 If you are trying to claim against another individual in the workplace then these rules do not necessarily apply.

-Case law indicates that employers who fail to address bullying will be susceptible to employee claims of compensation.
+Case law indicates that employers who fail to address bullying will be susceptible to employee claims of compensation, also known as bullying at work compensation.
 The Court of Appeal ruled that employers would be liable under the Protection from Harassment Act 1997 if workers were exposed to harassment at work, assuming that there had been more than one incident and the person at fault was aware of the potential harm caused by their actions.
 The courts decided that the duty of care owed by an employer covers the employee’s mental well-being.
 Employers are also required to protect employees under equality and discrimination legislation.
 This can include cases of bullying based on sex, race, religion, disability or sexual orientation.

 If you decide to make a claim against your employer or an individual for bullying at work compensation then you need to ensure that the incidences of bullying are well recorded.
 Write down an account of when the bullying or harassment began and then keep a diary detailing specific examples of the harassment and as much additional information as you can remember.
 If the bullying has been taking place over a long period of time it may be difficult to remember details but the more information you can gather, the more this will help your case.

 Depending on the size of your organisation there may be somebody else you can speak to.
 Assuming that management is not involved in bullying then the first port of call is usually your manager or supervisor.
 Failing that you could try a trade union official or somebody in the human resources department.
 If the problem is not able to be resolved in an informal way then it is advisable to put forward a more formal complaint using your organisation’s grievance procedure.